Arthur Mahler

-Arthur Mahler (born 1 August 1871, Prague - died 2 May 1916, Vienna) was a Czech-Austrian archeologist.
+Artur Mahler (1 August 1871 – 2 May 1916) was a Czech-Austrian archeologist and politician.
 He was a cousin of composer Gustav Mahler.

 Biography

+Mahler was born on 1 August 1871 in Prague.
 After completing his studies at the gymnasium in Prague, he studied the history of art and archeology at the universities of Prague and Vienna (Ph.D.), and in 1902 became privatdozent in archeology at the German university at Prague.

-He was a member of the Austrian House of Representatives from 1907 to 1911 for the Jewish National Party.
+Mahler was a member of the Austrian House of Representatives from 1907 to 1911 for the Jewish National Party.
+He died on 2 May 1916 in Vienna, at the age of 44.

-Arthur Mahler was married to Sophie Mahlerová.
+Artur Mahler was married to Sophie Mahlerová.
 Their son, Willy Mahler, died in 1945 in Dachau concentration camp.

 Literary works

-He has contributed a number of articles to:
+Mahler contributed a number of articles to: